5 Random Pages

 Lower building complex south

-The lower building appears to comprise of three connected buildings which form a complex of up to seven separate rooms within.
+The lower building appears to consist of three connected buildings which form a complex of up to seven separate rooms within.
 From the shape of the windows and platforms facing the firth, and the remains found within, it is clear that this building served as a significant observation and command post overlooking the approach to the Tail of the Bank.
 The concrete pillars within the post would have carried various optical instruments for obtaining fixes on targets in the firth, and for gun laying.

 The general layout of the lower building, and its division into rooms, is shown in the sketch below.